Simbiat/array2table/README.md

             ['1','Avatar','https://media.kitsu.io/users/avatars/41172/large.jpg'],
             ['1','Favorite color','006E72'],
     ]`
 Each "inner" array in "outer" array represents a row, while each element in "inner" arrays - respective column.
-In sample 1st row is using an assotiative array for optional header value (creates `<header></header>`).
+In sample 1st row is using an associative array for optional header value (creates `<header></header>`).
 Alternatively `setHeader([])` can be used to the same effect.

 # Data types
 <table>